pickhardt/Guiders-JS/README.md

 ![Guiders.js](static/logo.png "Guiders.js")

 Guiders are a user experience design pattern for introducing users to a web application.

-As seen on Wikipedia: [https://blog.wikimedia.org/2013/02/01/guided-tour-launch/](https://blog.wikimedia.org/2013/02/01/guided-tour-launch/)
+It's a great way to improve the first time user experience.

 View an Example
 ---------------

 Clone the repo, then check out `README.html` for guiders in action!

+As seen on Wikipedia: [https://blog.wikimedia.org/2013/02/01/guided-tour-launch/](https://blog.wikimedia.org/2013/02/01/guided-tour-launch/)

 Set Up
 ------